Hockey Operations Staff

 -

 Carter has been around the Bears his whole life, and worked as a stick boy and locker room attendant for the Bears from the time he was 12 to his graduation from Elizabethtown High School in 2010.
-Carter is a 2013 graduate of California University of Pennsylvania, where played hockey for the Vulcans and served as their equipment manager.
+Carter is a 2013 graduate of California University of Pennsylvania, where he played hockey for the Vulcans and served as their equipment manager.

-He spent the 2013-14 season as an Assistant Equipment Manager for the Anaheim Ducks before returning to Hershey to take the position of Head Equipment Manager.
-His uncle, Doug "Sluggo" Shearer, was the equipment manager for the Anaheim Ducks until 2018, and was a former equipment manager for the Washington Capitals (1983-2007) and Bears (1981-83).
+He spent the 2013-14 season as an assistant equipment manager for the Anaheim Ducks before returning to Hershey to take the position of head equipment manager.
+His uncle, Doug “Sluggo” Shearer, was the equipment manager for the Anaheim Ducks until 2018, and was a former equipment manager for the Washington Capitals (1983-2007) and Bears (1981-83).

 Assistant Equipment Manager: Dillon Filepas